umanzorurrutia/cse15l-lab-reports/lab1-report.md

 [user@sahara ~/lecture1]$ ls messages
 en-us.txt  es-mx.txt  fr.txt  zh-cn.txt
 ```
-- `ls` with a directory returns a list with the content of the directory passed as the argument.
+- `ls` with a directory returns a list with the content of the directory passed as the argument as long as the directory exists.

 `ls` With A File
 ```
 [user@sahara ~/lecture1]$ ls Hello.java
 Hello.java
 ```
-- `ls` with a file returns the name of the file.
+- `ls` with a file returns the name of the file as long as the file exists.

 **`cat` Tests**